tali0n-git/NYC_Public_Schools_Analysis/README.md

 5. Incorporate MTA data into the previously created Tableau visualizations, for showing the impact (or lack thereof) of MTA subway performance on NYC Public School QR performance.

+6. Use ML techniques (starting with K-Means Clustering) to uncover platform locations where Subway Performance impact schools the most.

 -----------------------------------------------------------------------------------------------------
 ## Project Goal: